 2. And this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent. — John 17:3

-Jesus announces to his disciples that he regards the Father as the only true God.
-He then identifies himself as the one anointed and sent by this only true God.
+Jesus announced to his disciples that he regards the Father as the only true God.
+He then identified himself as the one anointed and sent by this only true God.
 The obvious implication is that Jesus is someone other than the only true God.
 Fifth century theologian Augustine was so troubled by this verse that he rearranged John’s words to suit Trinitarian theology:

-Augustine’s objection is rooted in the fact that Jesus presents himself not as the second member of a three-in-one God, but as the human agent of Israel’s One God.
-This evidently did not sit well with the theologian, leading him to correct John’s unpalatable statement.
+Augustine’s objection is rooted in the fact that Jesus presented himself not as the second member of a three-in-one God, but as the human agent of Israel’s One God.
+This did not sit well with the theologian and ultimately led him to alter what was, in his Trinitarian view, an unpalatable statement.

 3. God is spirit, and those who worship him must worship in spirit and truth. – John 4:24

-In his encounter with the woman at the well, Jesus has a golden opportunity to explain the nature of God.
-Yet he does not announce to her that God is made up of three persons, one of whom merged with humanity to form a new category called “God-man.”
-Instead, he confirms the ancient Jewish belief that God is the Father and that he is composed purely of spirit.
+In his encounter with the woman at the well, Jesus had a golden opportunity to explain the nature of God.
+Yet he did not announce to her that God is made up of three persons, one of whom merged with humanity to form a new category called “God-man.”
+Instead, he confirmed the ancient Jewish belief that God is the Father and that he is composed purely of spirit.